-My best friends Whitney Gay and Courtnie Harris came up with the bright idea that we should go see KeKe Palmer as “Cinderella” on Broadway!
+My friends Whitney Gay and Courtnie Harris came up with the bright idea that we should go see KeKe Palmer as “Cinderella” on Broadway!
 And women like us, make things happen.
 Fast forward to this past weekend, we were headed to New York City to witness Black HERstory as KeKe Palmer played the first ever black Cinderella on Broadway.
 What an amazing experience!

 10. New York City is full of Movers and Shakers.